GGbouttaBag/Fivem-Cleaner/README.md

  ```

  - This repository doesn't have anything, just files for removing traces/and bypassing the gpu, you can read it on the line below.
+ - This is not a Spoofer, it's just for cleaning junk files.
+It didn't change the number at all.
+So please understand about it.

 ***
   <p align="center">
     <a href="https://discord.com/users/943374631644045363">